 e.g. Minutes – State Records Council.

-Collection Management Services may request further information and in some cases it may be necessary to arrange a visit by a Collection Management Services Archivist to view the records before series advice can be provided.
+We may request further information and in some cases it may be necessary to arrange a visit by an Archivist to view the records before series advice can be provided.
 When the series has been registered in the archival database, a Government Record Series (GRS) number will be issued.